 - Make a conscientious effort to comment on another teacher-author’s blog, Facebook post, Instagram, or Twitter.
 This will go a long way in encouraging the other teacher-author to reciprocate in kind.

 And then, there’s blogging!
-I recommend ONE shorter blog post per week OR ONE longer blog post per month.
-I didn’t start this blog until about four months ago.
+I recommend ONE shorter blog post per week, OR ONE longer blog post per month.
+I didn’t start this blog until the fall of 2016.
 I will admit that I was a skeptic.
 I just didn’t see how writing blog articles would translate into followers and sales, but it has!
 I was surprised at how many people read my blog articles and how often those readers ended up purchasing a product!
 It’s been an incredible journey!
 So, I would say blogging is a must!
 You never know who is going to read what you have to offer.
 A college professor has even contacted me about one of my blog articles—the one about groupthink.
 Check it out HERE.

 What I hope you glean from this blog is not to feel frustrated but to feel EMPOWERED.
 I hope that I broke the TpT workload down into small enough units for you so that it’s not overwhelming and so that you realize YOU CAN DO THIS!
 And even if you fall behind, don’t worry about it!
 Tomorrow is another day; next week is another week; next month is another month.
 You can always jump back in and work the steps of The Power of ONE to get back on track.
 That’s what’s so great about TpT.
 No matter what you have time to do—even if it’s not very much—every little bit helps, and at some point, things will begin to snowball, in a good way.
 For now, hang in there and keep working through The Power of ONE checklist, and you’ll be there before you know it!